Limulo/website-restyle2016/_posts/2015-06-01-scumm-versions.md

 ---

-When the game has started, let's use a keys combination to show, this time, the version of the game: the combination is made of `ctrl` + `v` and will cause the game to pause and a message to pop-up on screen showing the information required (among other concerning the memory usage)
+When the game has started, let's use a keys combination to show the version of the game this time: the combination is made of `ctrl` and `v` and will cause the game to pause and a message to pop-up on screen.

 {% comment %}
 lo commento perchè non mi piace come viene fuori l'effetto delle immagini inline